 It is going to be a glorious weekend in metro Atlanta, so why not take a hike?
-Sounds like a good idea right?
+This weekend’s temperatures will have you thinking it’s April, rather than February!
+So a hike, sounds like a good idea, right?
 And since we are full of good ideas, here are a few of our favorite recommendations to help you decide where to enjoy that walk!

 One of the most popular places to hike in Metro Atlanta is Kennesaw Mountain located off Kennesaw Mountain Drive.
 The park is open during daylight hours only, which is 6:30 AM – 6:30 PM (Standard Time) and 6:30 AM – 8:30 PM during Daylight Savings Time (March-November).
 The mountain offers hikers a choice of a hike on pavement or through the natural terrain.
 Once at the top, enjoy a gorgeous scenic view and take a rest on a bench.
 On a clear day you can see the state for miles!
 We also recommend refueling at the top with a bottle of refreshing Fontis Water.